High Garda visibility to ensure people follow public health guidelines this weekend

 Since June 29, only pubs that can serve food with a minimum cost of €9 have been allowed return to business.

-Some 2,785 individual licensed premises were found to be open last weekend.
+Some 2,785 individual licensed premise were found to be open last weekend.

 With good weather forecast for the weekend, and signs of a growth in Covid-19 infection rates lately, Operation Navigation aims to prevent large gatherings either indoors or outdoors that do not observe the regulation.